Women’s March Chicago 2018: March to the Polls FAQs

 Are backpacks and other bags allowed?

-We also encourage you to be responsible for the items you bring such as empty water bottles, food wrappers, etc. We will have some garbage facilities around the rally site, so please use them.
+We also encourage you to be responsible for the items you bring such as empty water bottles, food wrappers, etc. Please use the garbage facilities around the rally site and march route.
 We want to be respectful of the city and the people who live downtown, so please dispose of items appropriately.

 I’m making signs or wearables I’d love to share (freely) the day of the march.
 How do I do this?